python/cpython/Doc/library/test.rst

    On entry to the context manager, a :class:`WarningsRecorder` instance is returned.
-The underlying warnings list from :func:`~warnings.catch_warnings` is available via the recorder object's :attr:`warnings` attribute.
+The underlying warnings list from :func:`~warnings.catch_warnings` is available via the recorder object's :attr:`~WarningsRecorder.warnings` attribute.
 As a convenience, the attributes of the object representing the most recent warning can also be accessed directly through the recorder object (see example below).
 If no warning has been raised, then any of the attributes that would otherwise be expected on an object